coed-ethics/codeethics.github.io/index.md

 13th July 2018, The Reactor, Shoreditch

-A conference about tech ethics from a developer's perspective.
+A summit-style conference about tech ethics from a developer's perspective.

  - What should we be thinking about when we design, write, test or observe our code and products?
  - Should we define an ethical code for software developers?